Lay3rLabs/cw-middleware/README.md

 In other words: test functionality is shared between all these different requirements, making it painless to switch between e.g. mocks on-chain and ecdsa off-chain for common tests, while still supporting specific functionality as needed in isolated parts of the codebase

+Functionality can also be shared between tests and non-tests, such as CLI

 Additionally, a docker image is provided (TODO!) such that consumers can bring the middleware into their project with ease.

 # What it is not

-This is not a repo for developing Wavs/Cosmwasm components or non-middleware contracts.
-While we have components in this repo for testing, it's purely to fulfill that need, not meant for public consumption.
+This is not a repo for developing Wavs/Cosmwasm components, triggers, or other non-middleware contracts.
+While we have extra goodies in this repo for testing, it's purely to fulfill that need, not meant for public consumption.
 Check [wavs-tools](https://github.com/Lay3rLabs/wavs-tools) for that.

 # Getting Started